-- 1. Demand flows that occur in line with FES scenarios for all Exit Points on the NTS - Demand flows that occur in line with DNO OCS bookings and FES scenario flows for directly connected NTS loads - 3.
-Demand flows associated with storage sites and interconnector pipelines - Demand flows associated with large loads or loads located in sensitive areas of the network http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/
+- 1. Demand flows that occur in line with FES scenarios for all Exit Points on the NTS - 2.
+Demand flows that occur in line with DNO OCS bookings and FES scenario flows for directly connected NTS loads - 3.
+Demand flows associated with storage sites and interconnector pipelines

+12 http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/